Molina's hog-nosed skunk: Population and distribution

 Typically they will live alone in an average home range size of about 1.66 individuals/km2 with some overlapping and about six skunks per 3.5 km2.
 Although living in mostly solitary areas, the skunks will come together temporarily for mating purposes.

 Diet

 Foraging mainly at night, the skunk is omnivorous, eating birds, small mammals, eggs, insects, leaves, and fruit.
 The tooth morphology in the Molina's hog-nosed skunk, is different from most mammals in that their teeth are adapted to their omnivorous diet with grinding being the main function of the carnassial apparatus.

 Conservation status

-The skunk is listed as "least concerned" according to the IUCN Red List.
-The main threats of the skunk are increased habitat destruction and fragmentation from over exploitation of humans and grazing of agriculture.
+The skunk is listed as "least concern" according to the IUCN Red List.
+The main threats to the skunk are increased habitat destruction and fragmentation from over exploitation of humans and grazing in agriculture.
 The skunk is also affected by the planning of new roads and road-kills.
 Due to improper planning, habitat destruction, and fragmentation, the skunk has started living around man-made structures and along fences and buildings.